hyunsun/sona-setup/README.md

    Total: 0
 ```
 **Register internal network**<br>
 Now let's add routes for the internal network, `192.168.0.0/24` in this example.
-This network might be the `floating IP` range in Neutron data model.<br>Firts, define fake host of the internal network gateway in the network config file and push it to the `ONOS-vRouter` (or you can re-run `ONOS-vRouter`).
+This network might be the `floating IP` range in Neutron data model.<br>First, define fake host of the internal network gateway in the network config file and push it to the `ONOS-vRouter` (or you can re-run `ONOS-vRouter`).
 The port number in the `location` field should equal to the port number of `patch-rout`.
 (You don't need to do it again if the host already exists)
 ```
     "hosts" : {
         "fe:00:00:00:00:02/-1" : {